Curiousss/SelfDrivingCar/Readme.md

 Further I would have wanted to add the speed as another action parameter that should be predicted by the TD3 model.

 ### Rewards:
 The rewards play a key role in how an agent learns using reinforcement.
+The reward system of Assignment 7 is reused, although I tried different reward systems.
+But it can definitely be improved.
+Currently there are different rewards given to different results of the action.
+The exact value of the reward may not matter as much as the proportion of the reward given to each scenario.
+It may take an approach like grid search to reach a good reward system.
+- A high positive reward and done-episode for reaching the goal.
+- A high negative reward/done-episode for hitting the wall
+- A positive reward for staying on the road
+- A negative reward for staying on the sand
+- A small negative reward for staying alive

 ### Results:
 The Car moves properly while taking random actions.
 Once the TD3 model is used to predict the action the car just spins in one place.
 I suspect that resizing the cropped sand image to 28x28 is diminishing the information.
 The alternative solution is mentioned in the CNN features section earlier.